NuevoFoundation/workshops/content/english/linux-basics/activity-9.md

 translationKey: "linux-basics-activity-9"
 ---

-*So this one is definitely a bad file, so we should probably remove it and the directory holding it!*
+*So `malware.sh` is definitely a bad file, so we should probably remove it and the directory holding it!*

 ### Remove the bad file!